 Vault uses a certificate for secure data transfer between the server and web browsers (HTTPS), and a separate certificate for SAML SSO and for Spark Messages.

 The HTTPS web server certificate periodically rolls over with little impact.
 In some instances, a user may need to clear the local browser cache, but this is not typically required.

-The SAML and Spark Messaging certificate rolls over periodically and requires action from an Admin or a developer to ensure existing integrations work with the new certificate.
+The SAML and Spark Messaging certificate rolls over every three (3) years and requires action from an Admin or a developer to ensure existing integrations work with the new certificate.

 About the SAML SSO & Spark Messaging Certificate

-All Vaults use the same signing certificate, which is rolled over every year.
+All Vaults use the same signing certificate, which is rolled over every three (3) years.
 Prior to releasing a new certificate, Veeva sends out a maintenance notification detailing the upcoming rollover, including dates.